-At the end of last year, NAPO was able to help secure \$1 billion in additional funding for the WTCHP as part of the Fiscal Year 2023 Appropriations Act to help safeguard the program for the next several years.
+In 2022, NAPO was able to help secure \$1 billion in additional funding for the WTCHP as part of the Fiscal Year 2023 Appropriations Act to help safeguard the program for the next several years.
 While this was short of the \$3 billion we were calling for, this money will allow the program to avert any cuts to services until at least FY 2027 and give us more time to achieve an agreement on long-term funding that will make the WTCHP whole.
+In 2023, NAPO secured an additional \$444 million over the next 10 years to further close the gap in funding as well as the creation of the Pentagon and Shanksville Fund to cover active-duty Department of Defense military or civilians, along with other Federal employees, who responded to the Pentagon and Shanksville, Pennsylvania sites on September 11, 2001.

-The 9/11 Responder and Survivor Health Funding Correction Act would close the funding gap to ensure the WTCHP is fully funded as well as make important changes to improve the ability of the Program to certify both health care providers and WTC-related health conditions and ensure 9/11 responders at the Pentagon and Shanksville who were active-duty DOD military or civilians, as well as other federal employees, are included in the Program.
+We are now calling on Congress to pass the 9/11 Responder and Survivor Health Funding Correction Act (S. 739 / H.R.
+1410), which would close the funding gap to ensure the WTCHP is fully funded as well as make important changes to improve the ability of the Program to certify both health care providers and WTC-related health conditions.